One of the most common short con games, that you'll find on the streets of most cities, is The Shell Game, or an alternative version Three Card Monte.

 The object of these games is for you to be able to immediately identify the hidden object, and its position in the group of three, when the shuffling stops.

-It's a simple game, and if you have nerves of steel and can resist the distractions which the game operator (or one of his co workers) will throw at you constantly, you can win.
+This is a simple game.
+If you have nerves of steel and can resist the distractions which the game operator (or one of his co workers) will throw at you constantly, you can win.

 If the game isn't rigged.
 If you don't lose your wallet, or camera, to the thief who comes up behind you while you are watching the game with full concentration.